Meet the Team

 Experience with AbleNet to obtain AAC devices

-Extensive experience working with AAC programs including Proloquo2Go and TouchChat
+Extensive experience working with AAC programs, including Proloquo2Go and TouchChat

 Advanced Trainings & Certifications: